amt-fidelis-mensah/REST-Countries-API/README.md

-# - Body Mass Index Calculator solution
+# - REST Countries API

-This is a solution to the [Body Mass Index Calculator](https://www.frontendmentor.io/challenges/body-mass-index-calculator-brrBkfSz1T).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+The challenge is to integrate with the [REST Countries V2 API](https://restcountries.com/#api-endpoints-v2) to pull country data and display it like in the designs (Figma file).
+I was required to use the Angular +
+TypeScript front-end framework.
+However, I have complete control over which packages you use to do things like make HTTP requests or style your project.

 ## Table of contents